 A bicornuate uterus can have a major impact on a woman's reproductive capabilities.
 Women with a bicornuate uterus have an increased rate of spontaneous abortion (though the miscarriage rate is lower with a bicornuate uterus than with a septate uterus) and they have about a 60% success rate in delivering a living child but have a higher risk of cervical incompetence.

-Premature labor, a breech presentation, and/or a retained or trapped placenta are also common complications.
+Premature labor, a breech presentation, and/or a retained or trapped placenta are also common pregnancy complications.
 The diagnosis is made through a pelvic examination, laparoscopy, ultrasound, hysteroscopy, and hysterosalpingography.

 A bicornuate uterus can be corrected surgically (metroplasty), but there are few studies of the surgery that have been published.